Pentagon warns of tough trade-offs in face of looming cuts

 WASHINGTON (Reuters) - Defense Secretary Chuck Hagel on Wednesday pledged $40 billion in new Pentagon spending reductions over the next decade, but warned that additional cuts required by law posed stark choices that could bend or break the president’s defense strategy.

-Hagel, unveiling his four-month Strategic Choices and Management Review, said the Pentagon would cut $40 billion in overhead from its agencies and headquarters units over the next decade.
+Hagel, unveiling the results of his four-month Strategic Choices and Management Review, said the Pentagon would cut $40 billion in overhead from its agencies and headquarters units over the next decade.
+He also said it would propose compensation reforms to try to save about $50 billion.

-He said the review concluded the Army could be cut further, reductions that would trim it to its smallest size since the start of World War Two.
-Hagel said the Air Force could be slimmed further as well, and the Pentagon would work on compensation reforms to save $50 billion.

-But the defense secretary said eliminating duplication and waste could save nowhere near enough to reach the budget cuts required by law - $500 billion in across-the-board reductions over a decade on top of the $487 billion already begun.
+But the defense secretary said eliminating inefficiencies and waste could save nowhere near enough to reach the cuts required by law - $500 billion in across-the-board reductions over a decade on top of the $487 billion already begun.

-The deeper reductions, under a mechanism known as sequestration, would inevitably force the Pentagon to further shrink the size of the military, deal with the unaffordable growth in pay and benefits and make difficult trade-offs between force size and weapons programs, Hagel said.
+The deeper reductions would inevitably force the Pentagon to shrink the size of the military, deal with the unaffordable growth in pay and benefits and make difficult trade-offs between force size and weapons programs.

 “The inescapable conclusion is that letting the (additional $500 billion in cuts) persist would be a huge strategic miscalculation that would not be in our country’s best interests,” Hagel told a Pentagon news conference.

-The Pentagon has long been resistant to budget cuts beyond the initial $487 billion required by the Budget Control Act of 2011.
-Analysts have criticized the nature of the additional sequestration cuts - which are made without regard to strategic importance - but have been skeptical about the Pentagon’s dire warnings about additional reductions.
+The Pentagon has long been resistant to budget cuts beyond the initial $487 billion required by law.
+Analysts have criticized the nature of the additional cuts - which are made without regard to strategic importance - but have been skeptical about the Pentagon’s dire warnings about additional reductions.

 Hagel said the Pentagon went out of its way to avoid “crying wolf” in the review.